 This will really depend on the current appearance of your breasts and your desired outcome.

 An enlargement will involve the placement of an implant to increase the size of your breasts, while an uplift will lift the breasts to make them sit higher without increasing the size.
 If your breasts are lacking volume and have nipples that are sitting on the fold or below, you may be suitable for a breast enlargement and uplift.

-A breast enlargement and uplift involves the insertion of an implant to increase the size, the removal of excess skin and tissue and the lift of the breasts.
+What does the surgery involve?A breast enlargement and uplift involves the insertion of an implant to increase the size, the removal of excess skin and tissue and the lift of the breasts.

-As the surgery involves several incisions, you will have scars.
+Will I have scars?As the surgery involves several incisions, you will have scars.
 These will fade over time and become less prominent, however, they will still be visible.

-You will need to avoid exercise and heavy lifting for six weeks.
+How long will I have to avoid exercise?You will need to avoid exercise and heavy lifting for six weeks.
 This will help to avoid any damage to the breasts and the incision areas.

-You will have to take a few days off work; some people may feel the need to take up to one week off work.
+When can I return to work?You will have to take a few days off work; some people may feel the need to take up to one week off work.
 This will vary from person to person and depend on the type of work you are doing.